 Alexander Appel is a partner at Schurti Partners Attorneys at Law Ltd and has more than 20 years of professional experience in the areas of corporate and commercial law, as well as M&A transactions.
 His practice focuses particularly on cross-border corporate transactions, such as share and asset deals (often with a regulatory element), mergers/spin-offs, corporate redomiciliations and complex finance transactions.
-He has advised both domestic and foreign clients in a number of noteworthy M&A transactions in Liechtenstein.
+He acts as public notary for corporate law matters, and has advised both domestic and foreign clients in a number of noteworthy M&A transactions in Liechtenstein.
 Alexander also regularly advises large Liechtenstein companies and employers and their majority shareholders on intra-group restructurings and corporate governance matters.